Nerang State High School

 Nerang State High School (NSHS) is a public, co-educational, secondary school, located in the Gold Coast town of Nerang (Queensland, Australia).
-The school is administered by the Department of Education and is located in Division 5 of the City of Gold Coast council.
+The school is administered by the Department of Education and is located in Division 5 of the City of Gold Coast local government area.

 History

 The school opened on 28 January 1986.

 In 2021, Nerang State High School had 484 solar panels installed and up-and-running.
 This $310,000 investment was part of Queensland's "Advancing Clean Energy Schools" (ACES) program that was completed in 2022, which saw a total of 200,000 solar PV panels installed on rooftops at 912 schools across that state.

+The science block of Nerang State High School in 2026.

+Nerang State High School's Trade Centre in 2026.

+The front entrance of Nerang State High School, 2026.

 Demographics

 Student enrolments

 As of 2024, the school has a teaching staff of 89 and a non-teaching staff of 45, serving students from Year 7 to Year 12.

 In 2023, Nerang State High School was reported to have a maximum student enrolment capacity of 1,295 students, with 1,008 students enrolled.
 The trend in school enrolments (August figures) has been: